nathan-nakatsuka/ContamLD/README.md

 **Example to test:**<br/>
-There is an example to test in the folder exampledir.
+There is an example to test in the folder "exampledir".
 These are 2 samples (I7210 and I7278) with 0.04 contamination from an ancient West Eurasian (I10895).<br/>
 If you run these samples with the Example_inds.txt file, you should get approximately the following estimates:<br/>
 I7210:  0.039<br/>
 I7278:  0.040

-The files that should be generated are in the directories folder in the exampledir.
-To test if it is running properly for you, move these files to another location and see if the files you generate are approximately the same as these files.
+The files that should be generated are in the "directories" folder in the "exampledir" folder.
+To test if ContamLD is running properly for you, move these files to another location and see if the files you generate are approximately the same as these files.